 All proposals must be business focused, rather than pure research.
 Applications can come from any area of technology (including arts, design, media or creative industries), science or engineering and be applied to any part of the economy.

-The next round of Smart Grants will open on 17th October 2019 and close on 8th January 2020.
+The current round of Smart Grants opened on 17th October 2019 and will close on 8th January 2020.
 Read more here.

 SBRI: DASA A Joint Effort, Phase 2

 This competition from the Defence and Security Accelerator continues to seek innovations that will accelerate the integration of advanced materials onto military platforms.
 These materials may be monolithic, composite or functionally graded depending on the application.
 They may have been manufactured using conventional or advanced manufacture techniques, including additive manufacture.

 Developments of particular interest for this competition include: